jbiancot/ubuntu_lamp/README.md

-# docker pull jbiancot/ubuntu_lamp
-A Docker image with Ubuntu, Apache and PHP: jbiancot/ubuntu_lamp
+# A Docker image with Ubuntu, Apache and PHP: jbiancot/ubuntu_lamp

 A more complete and standard Docker image containing: